-Traditional company law requires the company to act in the interest of its shareholders and to benefit the company as a whole.
+Traditional company law requires that the company to act in the interest of its shareholders and benefit the company as a whole.
 The interest of shareholders would mean all shareholders, including minority shareholders.
-In reality, however, the majority shareholder usually controls the board of directors and thus dictate the actions of the company.
+In reality, however, the majority shareholder usually controls the board of directors and thus dictates the actions of the company.

-The day to day operations of the business is left to the directors and managers of the company with little direct inputs from the minority shareholders, which also leave them little grounds to complain.
+The day-to-day operations of the business are left to the directors and managers of the company with little direct input from the minority shareholders, which also leaves them little grounds to complain.
 Should any loss be suffered by the company, it was more for the company to take action against the directors for any wrongdoings and not an individual shareholder.

 This guide provides an overview of minority shareholders' under Common Law and addresses the possible legal protections and remedies available to a minority shareholder if things go wrong with the company.
-It is not intended to provide a detailed analysis of the law but gives general guidance on the important matters to take into account with examples of shareholders agreement and articles of association.
+It is not intended to provide a detailed analysis of the law but gives general guidance on the important matters to take into account with examples of shareholders' agreements and articles of association.

 A minority shareholder refers to a shareholder who owns less than 50% of a company’s total shares.
 A minority shareholder generally does not have voting control of the company and cannot single-handedly elect directors to the board of the company.